druxx/my-utils/README.md

 my utilities

-autosync: using watchmedo and rsync to keep external directory in sync
+autosync: using watchdog and rsync to keep external directory in sync
+ - pip install watchdog